confluentinc/ksql/docs/installation/server-config/index.rst

 .. tip:: When both the ``ksql.queries.file`` property and the ``--queries-file`` argument are present, the ``--queries-file`` argument will take precedence.

-When you run a ksqlDB application that uses Avro in interactive mode, ksqlDB infers schemas from |sr| automatically, but in non-interactive mode, you must provide schemas manually.
+When you run a KSQL application that uses Avro in interactive mode, ksqlDB infers schemas from |sr| automatically, but in non-interactive mode, you must provide schemas manually.